Oh Lord, Please Teach Me How To Pray!

 Readings: (1st: Gen 18, 20 -32; Ps: 137, 1-3.
 6-8; 2nd: Col 1, 12-14; Gos: Lk 11, 1-13)

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
-He is a Catholic Priest and a member of the Congregation Holy Ghost Fathers and Brothers, Province of Nigeria South East.
-He is currently the Parochial Vicar of Our Lady of Fatima Catholic Church Woliwo Onitsha, Anambra State, Nigeria.
-For more details and comments contact him on: email@example.com, firstname.lastname@example.org, Phone: +23408063767512, +23408024942843
+He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
+He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
+He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Dioceses of Fajardo-Humacao, Puerto Rico.
+For more details and comments contact him on: firstname.lastname@example.org, email@example.com.

 If we must succeed in life, we must adopt Abraham’s resoluteness, and the courage and humility of Jesus’ disciple.
 Therefore, we must not be quick to give up.
 Our God never keeps silent, rather he waits for the appropriate time to respond and act.
 If with gentleness and calmness of spirit we stand before God in prayer, he will hear us and of course we will succeed.
 We must not give up the habit of prayer because it is a gift of Jesus through which he empowers us to be constantly in touch with God.
 If we pray according to the mind and will of God, we shall gladly join the Psalmist in saying: “On the day I called, you answered me, O Lord!”